kartonfarkas/api_docs/source/integrations/automation_center/node_custom_node_dialogue_endpoint.rst

      - ID of the resource to be edited
    * - resource_label
      - string
-     - Label that appeared below the node so far if an existing resource is edited
+     - Label for the node which uses the same name as the resource.
+Renaming the resource updates the node label as well.

 Required Response: